 You’ll find a complete introductory guide to product management (and the product life cycle) in this guide we’ve created.

 Another way is to get a good sense of it is to let an expert explain.
-In this seminar video, our very own Chief Product Officer Megan walks you through exactly what product management is from start to finish:
+Let CareerFoundry’s own senior product owner Zöe talk you throw what a product manager does:

 2. What does a product manager do?
 The role in a nutshell